-Call SST at 800.722.3450 for assistance.
+If you’re experiencing financial difficulties, or have a friend or family member in that situation, Lifeline can help.
 Lifeline is a government assistance program established in 1985 to make phone service more affordable for low-income Americans.
-The Lifeline credit reduces monthly costs and can now be applied to either telephone service or internet service.
+The Lifeline credit reduces monthly costs and can be applied to either telephone service or internet service.
 One person per household may use the Lifeline credit.
 Multiple Lifeline credits per household are not allowed.
 Service is non-transferable.

 Lifeline customers will receive a letter from USAC several months prior to their annual renewal date.
-It will explain how to renew certification and keep the monthly bill discount.
-Once in receipt of a USAC letter, customers must verify the information within 60 days or risk losing their Lifeline benefit for the next year.
+It will explain the re-certification process and how to keep the monthly bill discount.
+Once in receipt of their letter, customers must verify the information within 60 days or risk losing their Lifeline benefit for the next year.

-“Even though USAC now administers the Lifeline program, we’re still your local service provider and can help you with the certification process,” said Deanna Vivion, SST business office manager.
-“We encourage you to come in and we’ll help you verify your information with USAC either over the phone or online.”
+“Even though USAC administers Lifeline re-certification, we’re still your local service provider and can help you with the process,” said Deanna Vivion, SST business office manager.
+“If you’re having trouble, we’ll help you verify your information with USAC either over the phone or online.”

 - Federal Public Housing Assistance (FPHA)